samoryka/samoryka.fr/README.md

-This is my personal website.
+This is my personal website's sources.
 It is made with React.